RashidCodes/Shell-Scripting/README.md

 ```

-Each function like every command, returns an exit status.
+Each function, like every command, returns an exit status.
 By default, a function returns the exit status of the last command in that function.
 Remember that the ```exit``` keyword exits the entire script whereas the ```return``` keyword exists a function.

 <br/>